Emergency Service Available

 Contact us

 Powell called his land Bethphage, because it was situated between two other places on Long Island, Jericho and Jerusalem, just as the biblical town of Bethphage (meaning “house of figs”) was situated between Jericho and Jerusalem.
-Today, the Long Island place formerly called Jerusalem is known as Wantagh and Island Trees, while the placename Jericho is unaltered.
+The Long Island place formerly called Jerusalem is known as Wantagh and Island Trees, while the placename Jericho is unaltered.
 Over time, Bethpage was spelled without the second “H”.
-Powell’s 14 children split up his purchase and it evolved into several farming communities, and the one in this mostly central part of the purchase retained the name “Bethpage”.
+Powell’s 14 children divided his purchase and it evolved into several farming communities.
+The one in this mostly central part of the purchase retained the name “Bethpage”.

 Learn more about Old Bethpage.